 MGX Minerals Advances Western US Geothermal Lithium Brine Extraction Strategy; Renews Contract with Senator Polanco (Ret.)

-VANCOUVER, Dec.
-10, 2018 - MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) is pleased to announce receipt of the independent, 3rd party scale up and technology engineering review of the Company’s rapid lithium extraction technology for geothermal implementation in the Western United States.
+VANCOUVER, BC / ACCESSWIRE / December 10, 2018 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) is pleased to announce receipt of the independent, 3rd party scale up and technology engineering review of the Company's rapid lithium extraction technology for geothermal implementation in the Western United States.
 The report provides recommendations to implement large-scale application of the technology, including:

 - Comprehensive review of rapid lithium extraction technology including flow systematics, processes in the scaling of technology and extraction process review; and